peeringdb/docs/docs/index.md

 !!! danger "Attention"
     The MySQL interface **WILL** be going away

-We do not have a specific timeframe for moving away from the legacy interface, and will make sure everyone has ample chance to migrate to the JSON interface.
+We do not have a specific time frame for moving away from the legacy interface, and will make sure everyone has ample chance to migrate to the JSON interface.

 ### Timeline
 The next phase will be getting people switched over to the new API and making any changes deemed necessary.
 Once we've accomplished that, we intend on having the write interface ready to go and can make the switch.